loginom/loginom-help-en-omegat/data/processors/transformation/cross-table.md

 ### Strings

-The cross table strings will be generated from the fields values.
+The cross table rows will be generated from the fields values.
 The similar field (fields) values will be grouped in the same manner as it is organized in the [Grouping](../../processors/transformation/grouping.md) handler.

 The fields order in this group has an impact on data sorting in the resulting table by these fields.